 IECP Course Offerings

-The IECP offers courses in Academic Interactions, Academic Literacies, Grammar for Speaking and Grammar for Writing focused on academic English to help students prepare to study at institutions of higher learning in the U.S. We also have several elective options available depending on student’s level.
+The IECP offers courses in Academic Interactions (Ai), Academic Literacies (AL), and a series of rotating electives.
+All courses are focused on academic English to help students prepare to study at institutions of higher learning in the U.S. We also have several elective options available depending on student’s level.

 - Academic Interactions: A course in academic oral communication in a variety of contexts.
 Feedback on content, pronunciation and pragmatics is a fundamental component of the course, and opportunity is given for speaking practice in a variety of genres.

 - Academic Literacies: A course in academic reading and writing.
 Feedback on content, organization, and cohesion is a fundamental component of the course, and opportunity is given for reading, writing, and incorporating sources in a variety of genres.

 - Science: Focuses on content and language within academic sciences fields

 - Humanities: Focuses on content and language within academic humanities fields